FREE SHIPPING on orders over $75 International: over $250

 Pu-erh Tea

-Pu-erh is an Asian tea with an ancient history of about 1000 years.
+Pu-erh is a tea with an ancient history of about 1000 years.
 It's a kind of fermented tea common in China.
-Furthermore, it's a regionally specific product with geographical indication.
+Furthermore, it's a regionally specific product with a geographical indication.
 A National Standard for Pu-erh tea production came into effect in 2008.
 It says that only tea produced in Yunnan's 639 towns in 11 prefectures and cities can be called Puer tea (Dali is not within the region designated for authentic Pu-erh production.
-The National Standard restricts Pu-erh tea to specific areas within Yunnan, but Dali is outside the core Puer-producing zone).
-Tea leaves must also come from tea trees of the large leaf variety, growing in the defined area and then processed using a specified technology.
+The National Standard restricts Pu-erh tea to specific areas within Yunnan, but Dali is outside the core Pu-erh-producing zone.
+Tea leaves must also come from tea trees of the large leaf variety, growing in the defined area, and then processed using a specified technology.
 Today, in nearby regions such as Vietnam, Myanmar, and even Thailand, tea is grown and processed with pu-erh technology.
-Technically it cannot be called "pu-erh" according to this law.
+Technically, it cannot be called "pu-erh" according to this law.
 So many traders smuggle tea leaves from these regions into Yunnan, where they are packed, labeled, and sold as authentic Yunnan pu-erh tea.

 This tea is indeed complex and exciting.
 What makes it unique is that pu-erh is a Chinese fermented tea with a robust, strong, earthy, or bitter taste (depending on the type of pu-erh) that takes time to get used to for some.
 However, its benefits outweigh the cons, and what once were the cons become its treasured features.